cosmos/sdk-tutorials/academy/4-my-own-chain/external-gui.md

 $ npm start
 ```

-It should automatically open the browser for you and you should see a simple page.
+It should automatically open the browser and you should see a simple page.
 If not, open [`http://localhost:3000`](http://localhost:3000).

 ### Copy the React app files

-Now copy into your own project all the files created for the React app.
+Copy into your own project all the files created for the React app.
 If you followed from the previous section, then:

-* The `tsconfig.json` file, and the `public` and `src` folders have no conflicts, that is easy.
+* The `tsconfig.json` file and the `public` and `src` folders will have no conflicts.
-* `.gitignore`: [just add the content](https://github.com/cosmos/academy-checkers-ui/blob/4ea0bdb/.gitignore#L3-L21) to your own `.gitignore`.
+* For `.gitignore` [just add the content](https://github.com/cosmos/academy-checkers-ui/blob/4ea0bdb/.gitignore#L3-L21) to your own `.gitignore`.
-* As for `package.json`:
+* For `package.json`:
-    * [Copy-paste the difference](https://github.com/cosmos/academy-checkers-ui/blob/4ea0bdb/package.json#L57-L74) for everything except the dependencies.
+    * [Copy-paste the difference](https://github.com/cosmos/academy-checkers-ui/blob/4ea0bdb/package.json#L57-L74) for everything **except the dependencies**.
     * Remove the [`"homepage"`](https://github.com/cosmos/academy-checkers-ui/blob/f9e1375/package.json#L18) field or it will confuse React.

 For the package dependencies, it is better to use an exact method.
 Click on the expandable box below:

 <ExpansionPanel title="Get the exact dependencies">

-Get the exact dependencies versions installed by the initialization script by running in the React app folder:
+Run the following in the React app folder to get exact versions of the dependencies installed by the initialization script:

 ```sh
 $ npm list @testing-library/jest-dom @testing-library/react @testing-library/user-event @types/jest @types/react @types/react-dom react react-dom react-scripts typescript web-vitals --depth=0